This post may contain affiliate links. For more information, read my disclosure policy.

 I love to make chocolate bark because it’s so easy to do, and it keeps really well, so it’s great for parties, holidays, and gifting.
 I will find any excuse to make a batch all through the year, and Easter is the perfect reason to make a batch.

 This is super cute candy bark and just screams spring!
-I just love mini Easter egg candy, pastel sprinkles, and chocolate, and combining them in this Easter bark is so fun.
+I used my favorite Easter candies along with pastel sprinkles, and chocolate – the Easter bunny would approve.

 Ingredients for Easter Candy Bark

-- Chocolate – I prefer to use chocolate melting wafers (my favorite is Ghiradelli brand)
+• Chocolate – I prefer to use chocolate melting wafers (my favorite is Ghiradelli brand).
+You can use semi-sweet chocolate or even white chocolate chips – use your favorite.

 How to Make Easter Candy Bark

-- Melt the candy melts in the microwave for one minute and then stir.
-Microwave it for 30 seconds and stir.
-Repeat this process until the candy is completely melted and smooth.
+• Melt chocolate in the microwave for one minute and then stir.
+Microwave it in additional 30 second intervals until the candy is completely melted and smooth.

 Tip From Dorothy